 With the humanization of animals as a certain respect for nature, Walt impressed upon us a serious message: a vibrant world consists of appreciating meaningful differences.

 The economic fallacies in the world we created yield quite the opposite.
 We have created a fantasy world of growing mediocrity fueled by our stifling commonalities’ increasing compliance.

 To reverse our declining fate, we must breathe new life into the character of the world we envision, using modern economics to free the merit of our differences.
-Ideally, the world we want to escape to is where we already live.
+Ideally, the world we want to escape is where we live.